-The Laminar Flow interface () and the Laminar Flow, Diluted Species interface () under the Reacting Flow branch (under the Chemical Species Transport branch) combine the functionality of the Single-Phase Flow and Transport of Concentrated Species interfaces or Transport of Diluted Species interface, respectively.
+The Laminar Flow interface ( $\searrow$ ) and the Laminar Flow, Diluted Species interface ( $\bowtie$ ) under the Reacting Flow branch (under the Chemical Species Transport branch) combine the functionality of the Single-Phase Flow and Transport of Concentrated Species interfaces or Transport of Diluted Species interface, respectively.
 These physics interfaces are primarily applied to model flow at low to intermediate Reynolds numbers in situations where the mass transport and flow fields have to be coupled.

 The Turbulent Flow interfaces ( $\approx$ ) and the Turbulent Flow, Diluted Species interfaces ( $\approx$ ) under the Reacting Flow branch apply the Reynolds-Averaged Navier-Stokes (RANS) equations together with the functionality in the Transport of Concentrated Species interface or Transport of Diluted Species respectively.
 They model mass and momentum transport in turbulent reacting fluid flow.
-The supported RANS models include the standard k- $\epsilon$ model, a k- $\omega$ model, the SST model, and a low Reynolds number k- $\epsilon$ model.
+There are Model Wizard entries for the standard k- $\varepsilon$ model, the k- $\omega$ model, the SST model, and the low Reynolds number k- $\varepsilon$ model.
+A different turbulence model can be selected in the Settings window for the physics interface.